microsoft/playwright/docs/src/api/params.md

 - `timezoneId` <[string]>

 Changes the timezone of the context.
 See [ICU's metaZones.txt](https://cs.chromium.org/chromium/src/third_party/icu/source/data/misc/metaZones.txt?rcl=faee8bc70570192d82d2978a71e2a615788597d1) for a list of supported timezone IDs.
+Defaults to the system timezone.

 ## context-option-geolocation
 - `geolocation` <[Object]>